Thank you for helping patients become informed partners in their health!

 What is Flesch-Kincaid?

-Flesch-Kincaid is a simple tool you can use in Word to assess the reading level of a portion of text.
-The tool assess two aspects of the text: reading ease and grade level.
+Flesch-Kincaid is a simple tool available in Microsoft Word to assess the reading level of a section of text.
+The tool assesses two aspects of the text: reading ease and grade level.

 What do the numbers mean?

 Reading ease and grade level are given corresponding scores.

 Flesch Reading Ease: the higher the score, the easier the text is to read.
 The target score is above 60, which is considered easily read and understood by students at the 8 - 9th grade level.

 Flesch-Kincaid Grade Level: corresponds to the grade level (years of schooling) required to be able to read the text.
 The target score is 6th grade or lower.